(For treatment side effects and complications only)

 Find out about some of the artwork on display at our Clatterbridge Cancer Centre sites below.

-Rachael was inspired by the biophilic theme and colours of Clatterbridge Cancer Centre - Liverpool's interior design, taking the textures and shapes of trees - especially their fruits, nuts and blossoms - to make distinctive wayfinding motifs relating to the colours of each floor level, and to their symbolism in connection with health and wellbeing.
-She began with the strong and dependable oak tree, focusing on its fruit of the acorn as a motif for the entrance level of the Centre.
+Taking the textures and shapes of trees, especially their fruits, nuts and blossoms, Rachael has made distinctive tree motifs relating to the colours of each floor level at the hospital, and to trees' symbolism and connection with health and wellbeing.
+Rachael began with the strong and dependable oak tree, focusing on its fruit of the acorn as a motif for the entrance level of the centre.

-Rachael Howard is a Wirral-based textile designer, artist and lecturer.
-Rachael was one of the first Royal College of Art postgraduate students of Embroidery, and since then has pioneered a mix of screen printing and embroidery techniques with a lively style, often telling stories of the ‘everyday’.
-She has exhibited nationally and internationally, and in the North West has shown at the Bluecoat Display Centre Liverpool, the Williamson Art Gallery - Birkenhead and the Waterside Art Centre in Manchester.
-Rachael is a Senior Lecturer in Textile Design at Bath School of Design.
+Rachael Howard is a North West based textile designer, artist and lecturer.
+Rachael was one of the first Royal College of Art postgraduate students of Embroidery, and since then has pioneered a mix of screen printing and embroidery techniques.
+She has exhibited nationally and internationally and is a Senior Lecturer in Textile Design at Bath School of Design.

 Location: Winter Gardens, Level M3, Clatterbridge Cancer Centre – Liverpool